Skip to main content

 Choose best author websites by function, not aesthetics: one clear next step, a scannable Homepage, a usable Books page, and a credible Contact/About route that still works on mobile.
-The strongest examples in this article use a goal-first structure, then keep core pages current with a light maintenance rhythm.
+The sites that hold up use a goal-first structure and keep core pages current with a light maintenance rhythm.
 Start with the 30-day rollout, publish only essential pages, and add extras like Events or Sample chapters only when you can keep them updated.

 If you are looking for the best author websites, you probably do not need another gallery of attractive sites.
 Short answer: the best ones make the next step obvious, present you credibly, stay easy to maintain, and do not quietly decay between launches.
 Reedsy has a 13-example roundup, and Charlotte Duckworth Studio shares 22 sites for inspiration.
 Those are useful for taste and ideas.
 They are less useful when you need to decide what to publish first, what to cut, and what your site needs to do right now.